SaraFrenchh/My-Portfolio/content/pages/index.md

         title: Analysis on Sales Data
         text: >
-          The objective of this project was to investigate sales data using time intelligence like YOY % calculations and YTD calculations, with the aim of developing dashboards to enhance our understanding of general sales.
+          The objective of this project was to investigate sales data using time intelligence like YOY% calculations and YTD calculations, with the aim of developing dashboards to enhance our understanding of general sales.
         image:
           type: Image